What is the Future Ready with the Library Project?

 When will I be notified about the status of my application?

-The second cohort application process will open in June 2017.
-The application process will close on August 31, 2017.
+The third cohort application process opens April 9, 2018.
+The application process will close on May 15, 2018.
 Once you submit an application, you will receive confirmation that is has been received.
-Application reviewers will work through September 2017 selecting cohort members.
-An announcement of who has been selected will be made in October 2017.
+Application reviewers will work through May and June selecting cohort members.
+An announcement of who has been selected will be made in June 2018.

 What is the time commitment?